upkie/vulp/README.md

 <img src="https://user-images.githubusercontent.com/1189580/170533494-840dcf5e-5529-4211-9e80-65fb715a8392.svg" width="500" align="right">

 Vulp binaries, called _spines_, talk to Python programs, called _agents_, in a standard action-observation loop.
-Simultaneously, they talk to actuators or simulator threads so that this loop does what we expect.
+Simultaneously, they talk to actuators or simulator threads so that this loop does what we think it does.
 In its simplest form, the ``action`` dictionary is a list of actuator commands that the spine merely forwards while collecting actuator readings in the ``observation`` dictionary.
 But Vulp provides an API of controller/observer pipelines to grow spines that handle more high-level objects.
-For example, a spine could have a model predictive controller in its pipeline reading its targets from ``action``, or a multi-contact state estimator that writing to ``observation``.
+For example, a spine could have a model predictive controller in its pipeline reading targets from ``action``, or a multi-contact state estimator writing to ``observation``.

 ### Try it out!